Thinkwise/docs/docs/sf/reports.md

 ### Grouping of reports

 Reports within a table can be grouped together to display them logically.
 Both the groups and the reports within a group can be sorted sequentially.
-This works the same as grouping tasks.
+This works in the same way as grouping tasks.

 ## Menu

 A report can be included in several menus.
 If a report is linked to a table, it appears in the ribbon and the context menu of this table.
 A report can also be included in the menu.
-This way the user can print the report directly without having to first open a window.
+In this way, the user can print the report directly without having to first open a window.

 ## Printing a report